-Students in Peach County will go back to school Tuesday, three weeks later than planned so work can be finished on $8 million in heating and air improvements systemwide.
+BYRON -- Students in Peach County will go back to school Tuesday, three weeks later than planned so work could be finished on $8 million in heating and air improvements systemwide.

 The system is also set to return to a five-day week after trying a four-day week for the past three years to save money.